-Generally speaking, the central applications of a CIAM system can be implemented without the need for a special infrastructure.
-They are gradually introduced into the existing IT architecture and their compliance with all regulatory requirements is checked.
+Generally speaking, the central applications of a CIAM system can be implemented without the need for special infrastructure.
+They are gradually introduced into the existing IT architecture, and their compliance with all regulatory requirements is checked.
 Modern CIAM solutions can also incorporate recognisable branding to ensure consistent brand management across all contact points with the user.
-They make it easy to configure components like a dedicated authenticator app for multi-factor authentication (MFA) with the company’s brand design.
+They make configuring components like a dedicated authenticator app for multi-factor authentication (MFA) with the company’s brand design easy.

 Profiting from CIAM

 Then, a function such as a machine learning as part of behaviour analytics also offers added security and protection against unauthorised access.

 Here are some key functions companies should prioritise when selecting the right CIAM solution:

 Two-factor or multi-factor authentication (2FA/MFA):